 - 3 Bedrooms

 - 2 Bathrooms

 - Private vacation home

 Remember you grandmother’s home, well this home is just as cool.
 1970s vintage décor throughout the home but very clean.
-Great winter getaway with elegant sunsets and marsh view surrounding the home.
-A good yard for dogs to run and tons of dirt roads for long calming walks.
+Great winter getaway with handsome sunsets and marsh view surrounding the home.
+A good yard for dogs to run and tons of dirt roads for long peaceful walks.
 A quarter mile from a boat ramp with deep water marina, 15 mins. from Historical Downtown Beaufort, 30 mins. from Hunting Island State Park and within 10 mins. from 2 public year-round golf courses.
-Very private home with no neighbors that is great for the family to savor.
+Very private home with no neighbors that is great for the family to appreciate.

 About the Area

 This vacation home is located in Beaufort.
-Beaufort Museum and USCB Center for the Arts are cultural highlights, and some of the area's landmarks include John Mark Verdier House and Thomas Hepworth House.
+John Mark Verdier House and Thomas Hepworth House are local landmarks, and the area's natural beauty can be seen at Coosaw Island and Henry C. Chambers Waterfront Park.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Be prepared: check the latest COVID-19 travel requirements and measures in place for this destination before you travel.

 - Pets allowed